reddcoin-project/reddcoin-3.10/doc/build-osx.md

         ./configure
         make

-3. It is a good idea to build and run the unit tests, too:
+3. It is also a good idea to build and run the unit tests:

         make check